rajeev2912/design-patterns/README.md

 ## Observer Pattern
 * Defines one-to-many dependency between objects.
 * When one object changes its state, all of its dependents are notified and updated automatically.
-* Publisher + Subscribers = Observer Pattern
-** Where publisher is a SUBJECT and subscriber is an OBSERVER
+* Publisher + Subscribers = Observer Pattern, where publisher is a SUBJECT and subscriber is an OBSERVER

 ## Decorator Pattern
 * Dynamically attaches additional responsibilities to an object.